-The listening component is assessed by a written examination which lasts for one hour.
+The listening component is assessed by a written examination which lasts for one hour 30 minutes.
 The examination focuses on the five areas of study and involves answering questions about recorded excerpts of music.
-Students learn to use technical vocabulary to describe the structural and expressive aspects of music.
-Students study a piece from the Western Classical Tradition from 1650-1910 and a piece from popular music set by the exam board.
-There is a 30-minute paper with questions about these set works which students have to answer under exam conditions.
+Students learn to use technical vocabulary to describe the structural and expressive aspects of music and develop their listening skills.

-Composing: 30%
+Integrated portfolio: 30%